fgaim/artext/README.md

 ## Usage

-#### Use from command-line
+### Use from command-line

-Generate sentence or document level noisy samples for a text file follows.
+Generate sentence or document level noisy samples for a text file as follows:
-Use `-h` to show all options.
 ```
 python -m artext -src source.txt -out output.txt -l sent -er 0.5 -n 10
 ```